 The Right End-Game

-Every decorator and every print shop will be trying their best to get in on the commotion.
+Every print shop will try to get in on this year’s rush.
 But your prospects and customers?
-They’re waiting for something different.
-Something special.
-Something that’ll help them make up for the lost sales of 2020 and start this school year off with a bang.
+They want something different.
+Something that’ll help them make up for the ups and downs of the pandemic and its ripple effects.
+Something that helps them start this school year off with a bang.

 Your new sales framework can help them do just that.
 By gearing up to tackle every sports season, school club activation, weather change, and seasonal event now, they won’t be caught by surprise at the sales opportunities they missed later.